jorendorff/git-ignorance/ignorance.md

 is the obvious place.
 Some sort of object, in any case, is probably the right place, and that doesn't leave Github a lot of choices.)

+> During `git fetch`, how does the server decide what to send?
+In easy
+> cases, the client might tell the server "here's the remote-tracking
+> branch pointer I have for you: <SHA>" and the server replies "oh,
+> that's old, here's the 80 more recent commits".
+Cases involving
+> upstream merges and rewriting are more interesting, because the server
+> doesn't necessarily know what the client has.
+(It's not hard to
+> imagine how it could all work, I just wonder how it *does* work.)

+???

 > Can I `git fetch` a specific branch/commit/object?

 ???